-In our opinion, the actuarial assumptions used are reasonable, taking into account the experience of the Plan and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the Plan.
-The actuary performs an analysis of Plan experience periodically and recommends changes if, in the opinion of the actuary, assumption changes are needed to more accurately reflect expected future experience.
+In our opinion, the actuarial assumptions used are reasonable, taking into account the experience of the plan and reasonable long-term expectations, and represent our best estimate of the anticipated long-term experience under the plan.
+The actuary performs an analysis of plan experience periodically and recommends changes if, in the opinion of the actuary, assumption changes are needed to more accurately reflect expected future experience.
 The last full experience analysis was performed for the period July 1, 2009 to June 30, 2013.
-Based on that experience study, the Board adopted new assumptions effective for the June 30, 2014 valuation to better reflect expected future experience.
-Based on our annual analysis of recent claims experience, changes were made to the per capita claims cost rates effective June 30, 2016 to better reflect expected future healthcare experience.
-The DCR medical plan design was finalized in July 2016, and we adjusted cost factors accordingly to estimate the value of the benefits.
-Based on recent experience, the healthcare cost trend assumptions are still reasonable and were not changed.
+Based on that experience study, the Board adopted new assumptions effective beginning with the June 30, 2014 valuation to better reflect expected future experience.
+Based on our annual analysis of recent claims experience, changes were made to the per capita claims cost rates effective June 30, 2017 to better reflect expected future healthcare experience.
+Based on recent experience, the health care cost trend assumptions were also updated.
 A summary of the actuarial assumptions and methods used in this actuarial valuation are shown in Sections 5.2 and 5.3.